Which Product Is Right For You?

 - Full body tone

-Rowing machines are great if you are looking to continue rowing training in all weathers.
-Rowing machines provide a full body workout, assist with weight loss, all over toning and improve your cardio fitness levels.
+Rowing machines are great if you are looking to continue rowing training in all weathers but for non-rowers also provide a full body workout, assist with weight loss, all over toning and improve your cardio fitness levels.

 - Low impact